ansys/aedt-launcher-slurm/README.md

 ## Description
 Project aims to create a user friendly interface to submit interactive Electronics Desktop jobs in Linux environment.
-Interactivee job means that the job will be submitted to the compute node using scheduling system (SGE) and will send back Display to VNC session.
+Interactivee job means that the job will be submitted to the compute node using scheduling system (Slurm) and will send back Display to VNC session.
 This will allow user to run heavy projects on powerful machines and interact with design.

 ## Configuration